Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates: Conclusion

 \subsection{A historical perspective}

-Considering physical intuition as most subtle scientific instrument, in our archaeological study we find that perhaps R\"{o}hler~\cite{Roehler:00,Roehler:00a} in 2000 was the first who mentioned that the position of Cu4$s$ level and the Cu4$s$ hybridization is related to increase of the critical temperature.
-He discovered the correlation between $T_c$ and $\epsilon_s$ analyzing only several experimental points.
-In the framework of our theory this correlation obtains a natural explanation.
-The dimensionless coupling constant strongly depends on the position of Cu4$s$ level as it is depicted in \Fref{Fig:lambda-epsilon}.
+R\"{o}hler et al.~\cite{Roehler:00,Roehler:00a} were the first to mention that the position of the Cu4$s$ level and the Cu4$s$ hybridization are related to the increase of the critical temperature.
+They reported the correlation between $T_c$ and $\epsilon_s$ analyzing only a few experimental points.
+In the framework of our theory this correlation has a natural explanation.
+The dimensionless coupling constant strongly depends on the position of the Cu4$s$ level as it is depicted in \Fref{Fig:lambda-epsilon}.

-This dependence we calculate at fixed other parameters.
-According to the BCS formula for the critical temperature \Eqref{TcBCS_} $-\ln(T_c)$ is a linear function of $1/\lambda$; the influence of $\epsilon_s$ on the $E_\mathrm{C}$ is much smaller.
-In such a way one can trace the influence of $\epsilon_s$ on $\lambda$, $T_c$ and the Fermi contour shape parameter $t^\prime/t$.
-The observation by R\"{o}hler~\cite{Roehler:00,Roehler:00a} explains easily why high-$T_c$ cuprates have so different $T_{c,\mathrm{max}}$ while having one and the same CuO$_2$ plane.
-Most theoretical models postulate Hamiltonian with unknown parameters.
-The apex oxygen ligand or just adjacent CuO$_2$ plane decreases $\epsilon_s$ by the covalent hybridization.
-It is an open technological task for the development of superconducting electronics to create a meta-stable layered structure with Cu4$s$ level significantly decreased by an ingeniously constructed apex ligand.
+According to the BCS formula for the critical temperature \Eqref{TcBCS_} $-\ln(T_c)$ is a linear function of $1/\lambda$; the influence of $\epsilon_s$ on $E_\mathrm{C}$ is much smaller.
+Hence, one can trace back the influence of $\epsilon_s$ to $\lambda$, $T_c$ and the Fermi contour shape parameter $t^\prime/t$.
+The observation by R\"{o}hler~\cite{Roehler:00,Roehler:00a} explains easily why high-$T_c$ cuprates have so different values of $T_{c,\mathrm{max}}$, while having one and the same CuO$_2$ plane.
+The apex oxygen ligand or the adjacent CuO$_2$ plane decreases $\epsilon_s$ by the covalent hybridization.
+It is an open technological task to develop superconducting electronics aiming at creating a meta-stable layered structure with a Cu4$s$ level significantly lowered by an ingeniously constructed apex ligand.